 How the Nike Air Max 97 ‘Silver Bullet’ Shot Through the Heart of Italy

-Designed by a young Christian Tresser in 1997, the Nike Air Max 97 ‘Silver Bullet’ shot right through the heart of Italy in the late 1990s.
-Affectionately nicknamed ‘Le Silver’ by locals, the AM97 was shaped like industrial liquid, Tresser’s metallic, bicycle-inspired design firing-up the fever-dreams of Italian futurism.
+Designed by a young Christian Tresser in 1997, the Nike Air Max 97 ‘Silver Bullet’ shot right through the heart of Italy.
+Affectionately nicknamed ‘Le Silver’ by locals, the AM97 was shaped like industrial liquid, Tresser’s metallic, bicycle-inspired design firing up the fever dreams of Italian futurism.
 Pedalling relentlessly into the future, the AM97 was lovingly laced by Italians from all walks of life, from dealers to DJs, models to street artists – it was love at first sight.

 This is the story of how the supersonic Air Max 97 found a place in the heart of Italy’s burgeoning sneaker scene.

 When Christian Tresser first started work on the Air Max 97, the pressure was mounting.
 ‘This shoe is going to make your career,’ he was advised, ‘Don’t blow it.’

 ‘[The 97] had already been through two designers before me,’ Tresser remembers in Lodovico Morano’s seminal book, Le Silver.
 ‘Being an avid competitive cyclist, I had my eye on the mountain bike world.
 I thought mountain bikes looked very futuristic ...
 I headed into the materials room and just plonked down the sample books and started cutting stuff out: metallic fabrics, 3M and, again, meshes.
 These combinations of materials felt really good to me, really right.’